Pepper's ghost: Museums

 Museums increasingly use Pepper's ghost exhibits to create attractions that appeal to visitors.
 In the mid-1970s James Gardener designed the Changing Office installation in the London Science Museum, consisting of a 1970s-style office that transforms into an 1870s-style office as the audience watches.
 It was designed and built by Will Wilson and Simon Beer of Integrated Circles.
 Another particularly intricate Pepper's ghost display is the Eight Stage Ghost built for the British Telecom Showcase Exhibition in London in 1978.
 This display follows the history of electronics in a number of discrete transitions.

 More modern examples of Pepper's ghost effects can be found in various museums in the United Kingdom and Europe.
 Examples of these in the United Kingdom are the ghost of Annie McLeod at the New Lanark World Heritage Site, the ghost of John McEnroe at the Wimbledon Lawn Tennis Museum, which reopened in new premises in 2006, and one of Sir Alex Ferguson, which opened at the Manchester United Museum in 2007.
-Other examples include the ghost of Sarah (who picks up a candle and walks through the wall) and also the ghost of the Eighth Duke at Blenheim Palace.

-In October 2008 a life-sized Pepper's ghost of Shane Warne was opened at the National Sports Museum in Melbourne, Australia.
+In October 2008 a life-sized Pepper's ghost of Shane Warne was opened at the Australian Sports Museum in Melbourne, Australia.
 The effect was also used at the Dickens World attraction at Chatham Maritime, Kent, United Kingdom.
-Both the York Dungeon and the Edinburgh Dungeon use the effect in the context of their 'Ghosts' shows.
+Both the York Dungeon and the Edinburgh Dungeon use the effect in the context of their "Ghosts" shows.

-Another example can be found at Our Planet Centre in Castries, St Lucia, which opened in May 2011, where a life-size Charles III and Governor-General of the island appear on stage talking about climate change.
+Another example can be found at the Our Planet Centre in Castries, Saint Lucia, which opened in May 2011, where a life-size Charles III and Governor-General of the island appear on stage talking about climate change.

+German company Musion installed a holostage in the German Football Museum in Dortmund in 2016.